andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5_solutions.md

 ## Loading in a Picture Exercise

-1. Please download the picture "r_fundamentals_5.png" from the files in the r-fundamentals-5 teams channel.
+1. Please download the picture "r_fundamentals_5.png" from the files in the r-fundamentals-5 teams channel
 2. Create a new folder on your Desktop and move the picture to that new folder **Make sure it is a different folder than the one your `r_fundamentals_5.Rmd` is placed in**
 3. Google how to find a path of a file on your operating system
-4. Load in a picture using `knitr::include_graphics("path-to-image-here")` command
+4. Load in a picture using `knitr::include_graphics("path-to-image-here")` command.
+Note that if you are using Windows, make sure to change any backwards slashes (`\`) into forward slashes (`/`)
 5. Feel free to inspect a picture to get a better understanding of how your computer memory is structured
 6. Try running the same command but in the `path-to-image-here` insert just the name of the picture `r_fundamentals_5.png`.
 What error do you get?
 Why do you think that is?